stat545ubc-2023/assignment-b4-sarahmasri/assignment-b4.md

     ## 6 austen

-Now that we have a list of *all* words in Pride & Prejudice, we may remove “stop words” using `tidetext::stop_words` and summarise the number of time each word appears in the the book.
+Now that we have a list of *all* words in Pride & Prejudice, we may remove any “stop words” using `tidetext::stop_words` and summarise the number of times each word appears in the the book.

 ``` r
 ## Create list of stop words